heyilias/amazon-clone/README.md

 # amazon-clone

-## Learn how I  build the FULL Amazon website with FULL E-Commerce Functionality
+## Learn how I  built the FULL Amazon website with FULL E-Commerce Functionality

 1️⃣ Accounts and Login Page 👨👨👧👦
 2️⃣ Products Page 📦
 3️⃣ Cart and Checkout Page  🛒